rydmike/adaptive_theme_demo/README.md

   }
 ```

 Next we define static consts constructors for `light` and `dark` theme mode colors, that return an `AppThemeExtension` where the correct color values for light and dark theme mode are used for our semantic order status colors.
-We use the light and dark token as the main color, and the inverse mode as their on color in the respective theme mode.
+We use the light and dark token as the main color, and the inverse mode as their on-color in the respective theme mode.

 ```dart
   // Constructor with our semantic order status colors in light mode.